-Data centres use enormous amounts of energy, especially in cooling the IT equipment housed within their walls.
+Data Centers use enormous amounts of energy, especially in cooling the IT equipment housed within their walls.
 However, investing in variable frequency drives (VFDs) and energy efficient motors in cooling systems can make a massive contribution to keeping energy consumption under control.
 We asked ABB Group's Global Product Marketing Manager, Maria Fedorovicheva, to explain how.

-As an integral element of modern computing infrastructures, data centres already use around one percent of the world’s total energy production.
+As an integral element of modern computing infrastructures, data centers already use around one percent of the world's total energy production.
 Cooling systems, which play a critical role in ensuring the reliability and availability of the facility around the clock, typically consume up to 40% of all the energy used by the data center.
 The other large user is the IT equipment itself.
 Based on these figures, it is clear that the fans, pumps, and compressors – which form the heart of data center cooling systems – should be one of the first places to look for efficiency gains.

-According to a study performed by the Uptime Institute, the PUE levels of data centres have been decreasing over the years, from around 2.6 in 2006 to 1.7 in 2019, although the recent trend, since 2013, is flat.
-To help drive PUE down further, it is necessary to take actions to increase the efficiency of data centres during their operating life as well as implementing cutting edge technologies in new projects.
+According to a study performed by the Uptime Institute, the PUE levels of data centers have been decreasing over the years, from around 2.6 in 2006 to 1.7 in 2019, although the recent trend, since 2013, is flat.
+To help drive PUE down further, it is necessary to take actions to increase the efficiency of data centers during their operating life as well as implementing cutting edge technologies in new projects.
 One solution that can help in decreasing PUE substantially is to adopt VFDs and energy-efficient motors for the cooling systems.

 Why VFDs specifically?